 Character encoding allows for the representation and transmission of characters according to an encoding system.
 It's necessary for the accurate transmission of the incredibly diverse characters and symbols used to communicate by text messages all over the world.

-Supported using GSM
+Supported characters using GSM

 The full table of characters supported in the GSM encoding is available on Wikipedia.